m0ru/bak/04_solution.md

-Note, that `selectFromState` can be used to transform the data, that should be stored in a normalized, redundancy-free fashion in the state, into something that's easier to consume in the state.
+Note, that `selectFromState` can be used to transform the data, that should be stored in a normalized, redundancy-free fashion in the state, into something that is easier to consume in the state.
 Frequently used selection-functions can be found in
 `app/selectors.js`.  <!-- TODO put into appendix? -->
 Many of these use